advanced-javascript-Riva/giphy-it-to-me/README.md

 ### Author: Riva Davidowski

-**The purpose of this app is to venture away from React-land.
-It is to revisit vanilla JS and get back in touch with the DOM.
-I love GIFs and decided to use the GIPHY Developer SDK, hit an API endpoint, and set up a back-end using Express.**
+**The purpose of this app is to venture away from React-land and revisit vanilla JS.
+I want to get back in touch with the HTML DOM (not the Virtual DOM) for a nice refresher and build an app that builds on features throughout each phase.**

-**The first version of this will be as mentioned above.
-For the second version, I will do a refactor of the app using React.
-Finally, for the last version, I shall give React Native a whirl and refactor this app to be a mobile application.**
+**The first phase of this will be as mentioned above.
+For the second, I will do a refactor of the app using React.
+Finally, for the last phase, I shall revisit React Native and refactor this app to be a mobile application.**

+**1st Phase: I love GIFs and decided to use the GIPHY Developer SDK, hit an API endpoint, and set up a back-end using Express.**

 **Users can:**
   - Search for GIFs by entering a search term
   - Filter GIFs based off mood

-### Tools Used:
+### Tools Used Phase 1:

 - Giphy Developers API
 - Express.js